dlr-gtlab/gtlab-core/docs/user/workflows/graph-based.rst

 The graph-based process architecutre operates on the **functional programming** paradigm:

-Instead of modifying a central states, small functional blocks -- here called `nodes` -- operate on a set of inputs and yield a set of outputs.
+Instead of modifying a central state, small functional blocks -- here called `nodes` -- operate on a set of inputs and yield a set of outputs.
 Nodes are interconnected using `connections`, where the outputs of a node are connected to inputs of other nodes.

 The resulting datastructure is a so-called **directed acyclic graph**: